jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 The idle processes don't receive signals or exit, so this should work out alright.

-#### Builtins
+#### Built-ins

 It's time to take a break, and have some fun.
-Especially if your idea of fun is writing builtin shell commands.
-Our builtin examples are quite primitive.
+Especially if your idea of fun is writing built-in shell commands.
+Our built-in examples are primitive.
 Seeing as we have built this system from scratch, they are still quite pleasing.
 In the main processing loop of the shell in [arch/arm64/user/shell.c](code0/arch/arm64/shell.c) we have added an if-clause:

 ```C
                 else if(shell_builtin(buf)) {